-- Basal cell carcinoma – 80-85% of all skin cancers.
+- Basal cell carcinoma – This type comprises 80-85% of all skin cancers.
 Basal cell carcinoma affects cells in the lowest layer of the epidermis and appears as a small bump that looks like a flesh-colored mole or pimple.

-- Squamous cell carcinoma – 10% of all skin cancers.
+- Squamous cell carcinoma – This accounts for 10% of all skin cancers.
 Squamous cell carcinoma affects cells in the middle layer of the epidermis and looks like a firm, red nodule, often with scaly crust.

-- Melanoma – 5% of all skin cancers.
-Melanoma is a rare but very dangerous.
+- Melanoma – While making up only 5% of all skin cancers, Melanoma is rare but very dangerous.
 It is the leading cause of death from skin cancer and appears as a dark growth with pigment spreading to the surrounding skin.

 Skin cancers vary in shape, color, size and texture, so any new, changed or otherwise suspicious growths or rashes should be examined immediately by a physician.
 Early intervention is essential to preventing the cancer from spreading.